Lord Arthur's Bed

 Lord Arthur's Bed is a play by English playwright Martin Lewton.
-The play premiered at the Brighton Festival in on 14 May 2008.
+The play premiered at the Brighton Festival on 14 May 2008.
 It subsequently toured nationally in 2008, and transferred to Dublin in 2009.

 The play is set in 2008 following the Civil Partnership of the two protagonists, who find themselves living in a house once occupied by Lord Arthur Clinton MP and transvestite Ernest Boulton.
 It caused some considerable scandal on its opening in Brighton, when the Brighton newspaper "The Argus" led a story on the play with the headline "Sexually Explicit Play to be Staged in Church".
 As a result, the play sold out throughout its Brighton run.